ASCL.net

 VCAL-SPHERE, for VIP-based Calibration of VLT/SPHERE data, is a versatile pipeline for high-contrast imaging of exoplanets and circumstellar disks.
 The pipeline covers all steps of data reduction, including raw calibration, pre-processing and post-processing (i.e., modeling and subtraction of the stellar halo), for the IFS, IRDIS-DBI and IRDIS-CI modes (and combinations thereof) of the VLT instrument SPHERE.
 The three main steps of the reduction correspond to different modules, where the first follows the recommended EsoRex (ascl:1504.003) workflow and associated recipes with occasional inclusion of VIP (ascl:1603.003) routines (e.g., for PCA-based sky subtraction), while the other two stages fully rely on the VIP toolbox.
 Although the default parameters of the pipeline should yield a good reduction in most cases, these can be tuned using JSON parameter files for each stage of the pipeline for optimal reduction of specific datasets.

-The MINDS package contains a hybrid pipeline based on the jwst pipeline and routines from the VIP package for the reduction of JWST MIRI-MRS data.
-The pipeline was developed by the MINDS - MIRI mid-INfrared Disk Survey - GTO team in an attempt to compensate for some of the known weaknesses of the official jwst pipeline to improve the quality of spectrum extracted from MIRI-MRS data.
+The MINDS hybrid pipeline is based on the JWST pipeline and routines from the VIP package (ascl:1603.003) for the reduction of JWST MIRI-MRS data.
+The pipeline compensates for some of the known weaknesses of the official JWST pipeline to improve the quality of spectrum extracted from MIRI-MRS data.
 This is done by leveraging the capabilities of VIP, another large data reduction package used in the field of high-contrast imaging.